Carmen Varner // Food, Lifestyle, and Travel Blogger

 Lokal Vegan Bistro has delicious vegan spins on authentic Polish dishes.

-Things to Do in the City of Warsaw: Food & Drinks
+Things to Do in the City of Warsaw: Polish Food & Drinks

 Hala Koszyki - A food hall with restaurant, grocery, & culinary options.